PhD Student in Economics

 with Gabriella Conti and Pamela Giustinelli

-Presented at: 2024 Workshop on the Economics of Pandemic Preparedness (Stockholm, Sweden)
+Presentations: 2024 Workshop on the Economics of Pandemic Preparedness (Stockholm, Sweden)

 Imperial College London (Teaching Assistant)